goodshuffle/goodshuffle-developer-site/content/docs/components/item-list.md

 #### Q: How do I create a basic search UI?

 An item list with a `route` attribute observes hashlocation change events.
-You can create a basic form observed by javascript to accomlish this with relative ease.
+You can create a basic form observed by javascript to accomplish this with relative ease.

 ```
 <form id="gspro-search">